ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

     1.  *Big-endian* encoding starts from the *highest* power ("big");
     2.  *Little-endian* encoding starts from the *lowest* power ("little").

--   Intel and AMD CPUs used in personal computers today all use *little-endian* encoding. *Big-endian* encoding is instead the standard for network transmissions (and is still used today in some ARM CPUs).
+-   Fortunately, *bit endianness* will not be something we have to worry about in our code, because the hardware abstracts it.

--   Fortunately, *bit endianness* will not be something we have to worry about in our code, but we will have to deal with *byte endianness*!
+-   However, we will have to deal with *byte endianness*!

 # Using More Than 8 Bits